Gymnastics

 This is Sun Devil Gymnastics

 Sun Devil gymnastics began in 1976 and has a strong tradition of postseason success.
-ASU has been to the NCAA Championships 24 times and to regionals 40 times.
+ASU has been to the NCAA Championships 25+ times and to regionals 40+ times.
 There has been a lot of individual success within the program.
-The Gym Devils have had nine individual champions and 85 total All-America honors.
+The Gym Devils have had nine individual championship titles and 85+ total All-America honors.

 Facilities